RyanEnterprises/RyanAfterDark/src/pages/data/actualFirstPost.md

 > We believe that when our website looks good and is engaging, people are more likely to see that brand in a positive light

 That is a quote from Ryan Mullin.
-CEO and President of Ryan Enterprises.
+CEO and President of Ryan Enterprises when questioned about why we continue to redesign the website over and over again.

+About 1 year ago, Ryan Enterprises began it's web development journey with RyanWeb.
+This was a very simple HTML and CSS website that had a total of about 100 words on it.
+However, we wanted to grow the website, without ruining what's currently working.
+So, RyanAfterDark was born.
+The official testing ground before any new technologies got depolyed to the main site.

+Currently, this website is built with [Astro]("https://astro.build"), [Svelte]("https://svelte.dev"), and [React]("https://reactjs.org/")